Undergraduate Search Results Page

 Housed in the Columbian College of Arts and Sciences, the Film Studies Program covers classical film aesthetics, surveys the history of world cinema and takes an in-depth look at films from America, France, Germany, Japan, Russia and the Hispanic world.

-The Fine Arts program at the Corcoran School of the Arts and Design allows students to balance fine arts courses with other academic programs of study by fostering an experimental approach to art-making.
+The Bachelor of Arts in Fine Arts program (B.A.) at the Corcoran School of the Arts and Design allows students to balance fine arts courses with other academic programs of study by fostering an experimental approach to art-making.
 The B.A. program is less studio intensive than the B.F.A.
 Students take coursework across a wide range of studio arts, including ceramics, photography, new media and graphic design.
 With a foundation in the liberal arts, this program emphasizes a critical and creative relationship between content and form as well as an awareness of art historical connections.

 A truly international language, French is spoken in 53 countries by nearly 200 million speakers.
 A thorough knowledge of French language and Francophone cultures opens opportunities to students who will live and work in an increasingly global society.
 French is part of the arts and humanities discipline in the Columbian College of Arts and Sciences.